bronixEngineering/bluera-backend/set-claim-ms/README.md

   -H "Content-Type: application/json" \
   -d '{
     "type": "INSERT",
-    "table": "claimable_addresses",
+    "table": "farcaster_notifications",
     "schema": "public",
     "record": {
-      "wallet_address": "0x1234567890123456789012345678901234567890"
+      "fid": "1120453"
     }
   }'
 ```

 **Note**:
-- The endpoint extracts the wallet address from `record.wallet_address` in the webhook payload
+- The endpoint extracts the Farcaster ID (fid) from `record.fid` in the webhook payload
+- The wallet address is fetched from the `wallets_status` table using the fid
+- If multiple wallets are found for the same fid, the first one is used
+- Returns 400 error if no wallet is found for the given fid
 - The claimable amount is set to `DEFAULT_SET_CLAIMABLE_AMOUNT` constant (20000), which is defined in `src/utils/constants.ts`
-- This endpoint is designed to be triggered automatically by Supabase webhooks when new records are inserted into the `claimable_addresses` table
+- This endpoint is designed to be triggered automatically by Supabase webhooks when new records are inserted into the `farcaster_notifications` table

 ## Project Structure